panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 The JavaScript modules are great to split the logic of your application into small, self-contained chunks.

-To make the usage of JavaScript modules even more productive, you can apply a few best practices.

 By using named exports instead of default exports, you could benefit from easier renaming refactoring and editor autocomplete assistance when importing the named component.

 The sole purpose of `import { myFunc } from 'myModule'` is to import `myFunc` component, and nothing more.
 The module-level scope of `myModule` should only define classes, functions, or variables with light content.

 How many functions or classes a component should have, and how do these components should relative to each one?
-The answer is to favor modules of high cohesion: its components should be closely related and perform a common task.
+Favor modules of high cohesion: its components should be closely related and perform a common task.

 Long relative paths containing many parent folders `../` are difficult to understand.
 Refactor them to absolute paths.